Coleman Park is a wonderful addition to our city, offering numerous facilities and activity areas for our community and the general public.

 - Disc Golf Course

-BUFORD PARK, Sulphur Springs Old City Park, is located at the west end of Connally Street, opposite of the Hopkins County Courthouse.
-A one-acre castle playground built in 1997, known as Kids Kingdom, is one of the main features of these wooded grounds.
-This recreational area also includes lighted baseball fields, walking/jogging trails, gazebos, pavilion, Peavine Pinion pond with a lighted boardwalk, a skateboard park and basketball court.
+BUFORD PARK, Sulphur Springs Old City Park, is located at the west end of Connally Street.
+It includes a one-acre castle playground built in 1997, known as Kids Kingdom, is one of the main features of these wooded grounds.
+This recreational area also includes lighted baseball fields, walking/jogging trails, gazebos, pavilion, Peavine Pinion pond with a lighted boardwalk, a skateboard park and a basketball court.
 In 2009, the park became home to the World Champion Hopkins County Stew Contest.
 Events at Buford Park include:

 - Hopkins County EMS - Hot August Nights